 In addition, it is possible that we may need to incur additional indebtedness in the future in the ordinary course of business.
-The terms of indenture governing our outstanding senior notes allow us to incur additional debt subject to certain limitations.
-If new debt is added to current debt levels, the risks described above could intensify.
+The terms of indentures governing our outstanding senior notes allow us to incur additional debt subject to certain limitations.
+If new debt, including the Convertible Notes, is added to current debt levels, the risks described above could intensify.